 If you conduct surveys on a recurring basis, let employees know ahead of time that a survey is going to be issued—like marking the date on their calendars.
 Letting your employees know about your surveys ahead of time can prime them to start thinking about issues that are important to them.

-When you combine effective employee survey questions with regular and anonymous polling, you have yourself a powerful tool for increasing employee engagement.
+When you combine effective staff survey questions with regular and anonymous polling, you have yourself a powerful tool for increasing employee engagement.
 And that’s exactly what ContactMonkey offers.
 Here’s how:

 All of the feedback submitted through ContactMonkey is anonymous, creating psychological safety for employees, which empowers them to share honest commentary.